Use HAProxy to add routing, load balancing, and DNS service discovery to Docker Swarm.

 --dns argument is needed so that Docker sends DNS queries originating from this container to its own internal DNS server only.
 Without it, Docker will also forward queries to nameservers specified in the node’s resolv.conf file and to Google’s DNS nameservers.

 Once the service is created, the orchestrator will create an HAProxy container on a random cluster node.
-Because we’re using the ingress routing mesh, you can point your web browser towards any cluster node’s IP and load the HAProxy Stats page.
-For example: http://10.64.137.202/my-stats.
+Because we’re using the ingress routing mesh, you can point your web browser toward any cluster node’s IP and load the HAProxy Stats page.
+For example http://10.64.137.202/my-stats.
 Note that it may take a few moments before the service is available.

 After creating your HAProxy service, take a look at the HAProxy logs with the following command: